 Lovejoy ISD is also considered a property wealthy district, just like the other two of my Big Three (Highland Park and Southlake).
 It's becoming more and more difficult to find a home within the Lovejoy district under $400K and homes in Fairview and Lucas run well into the $2 millions.
 One of the main reasons is because most of the homes within the district are on one acre minimum lots.
 Both the homes and lot prices are increasing in value every year.

 The parents within Lovejoy ISD pay relatively high taxes and not surprisingly, they demand a quality education for their children.
 They're also there when there's a need for parent volunteers.
 When a school sends out a request for parent volunteers, if you don't get on the phone right away, the need will be filled by another parent.
 It takes the parents, administrators, and teachers to make an outstanding district, and Lovejoy has them all.

-Property wealthy districts like Lovejoy ISD, Highland Park, and Southlake have an advantage over other less affluent school districts in Texas.
+Property wealthy districts like Lovejoy ISD, Highland Park ISD, and Carroll ISD have an advantage over other less affluent school districts in Texas.
 The homes are more expensive so naturally the school tax receipts are higher.
-Even so, it’s not enough for small districts like Lovejoy to offer the programs and services they want to provide.
+Even so, it's not enough for small districts like Lovejoy to offer the programs and services they want to provide.
 To help out, the Lovejoy parents are always actively involved in fund raising for the school district.

 Fund raising drives have become a necessity but the homeowners always respond when asked.
 One of the innovative fund raising events for Lovejoy ISD is the "Denim and Diamonds" event held every Spring.
 It typically raises around $150K which all goes right to the district.